RigacciOrg/open-oly-imageshare/README.md

 an Olympus camera using the Wi-Fi connection.
 The app is written in Python using the Kivy framework; using the same codebase you can run the program in Android, GNU/Linux, Windows and others O.S.
 The app is actually tested in GNU/Linux and Android 13.
+The erase function only works on cameras that support it.

 ## Connect to the camera Wi-Fi